 3. Use a shaving cream or gel, instead of soap.

-Never substitute soap or body wash for shaving cream.
+Never substitute soap or body wash for shaving cream when you shave your legs.
 With its moisturizing formula, shaving cream is specially designed to make sure the razor glides easily over your skin, helping you avoid nicks and cuts.
 Using the right products to shave also helps your razor stay in top shape.
 Too much friction can dull or damage the razor’s edge, requiring you to change the blades more often.
 And don’t even think about shaving without water!

 4. Use light pressure, going over each section only once.